Nissan Altima: Second generation (L30; 1997)

-The Altima grew slightly longer and got a deeper front grille, one-piece headlamps with integrated turn signals and standard low-speed cornering lamps, all-red taillights, and the plastic trim on the deck lid.
+The Altima grew slightly longer and got a deeper front grille, one-piece headlamps with integrated turn signals and standard low-speed cornering lamps, all-red tail lights, and the plastic trim on the deck lid.
 Inside were new front seats with a driver's height adjuster, cup holders for the rear seat (automatic transmission models only), revised seat cloth, a new instrument panel with digital odometer, a new rear window antenna, and the keyless entry fob now included a trunk release.
 Side airbags were newly standard on GLE and available on GXE and SE.
 For 2001, the Altima GXE again gained a Limited Edition package: a power driver's seat, keyless entry with alarm, and floor mats.

-Third generation (L31; 2002)
+Third generation (L31; 2001)

-The third-generation Altima (chassis model L31) debuted for the 2002 model year.
+The third-generation Altima (chassis model L31) debuted in 2001 for the 2002 model year.
 It was the first mass-market product built on Nissan's new FF-L platform, which was unique to North America and had no equivalent model in Japan.
 The Asian Nissan Teana is similar but not quite identical, designed for Asian market requirements; all three model lines shared the same platform.
 The Altima grew significantly for this generation, as interior volume expanded to 118.8 cuft.
-The Altima's interior dimensions even surpassed that of the higher-end 2000-03 Maxima, so the 2004 Maxima was moved more upscale into the full-size bracket.
+The Altima's interior dimensions even surpassed that of the higher-end 2000–03 Maxima, so the 2004 Maxima was moved more upscale into the full-size bracket.
 Also, the biggest in class was the Altima's 20 usgal fuel tank.
 Additionally, the Altima upgraded its rear suspension to a multi-link type and its brakes to 4-wheel discs.
 This was the first generation to offer a V6 engine.